thin-edge/thin-edge.io_examples/opcua-solution/README.md

 # OPC UA Gateway

 The device representation of the OPC UA Gateway is a child-device for the thin-edge.io parent device.
+The agent is currently in BETA and not meant for productive usage.

 To connect to the simulation OPC UA server enter url opc.tcp://opcserver:4840 or the url of the real OPC UA Server.